 User Request/Point of Contact

 The Authorized User will receive satellite-derived information that is GIS compatible.
-The products are standardised and depend on the set of parameters which the user has chosen when placing the service request.
-For Rush Mode there are three categories of products offered: Reference Maps, Delineation Maps (providing an assessment of the event extent) and Grading Maps (providing an assessment of the damage grade and its spatial distribution).
+The products are standardized and depend on the set of parameters which the user has chosen when placing the service request.
+For Rush Mode there are three categories of products offered: Reference Maps, Delineation Maps (providing an assessment of the geographic extent of the event) and Grading Maps (providing an assessment of the damage grade and its spatial distribution).
 For Non-rush Mode there are three broad product categories: Reference Maps, Pre-disaster Situation Maps and Post-disaster Situation Maps.